mattia6690/MonalisR/README.md

 ### Databases

 This package offers the possibility to access databases exposing JSON Files with [Sensor Observation Service (SOS)](http://www.opengeospatial.org/standards/sos) convention defined by the [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/) or by [CKAN APIs](https://ckan.org/portfolio/api/).
-We implemented the access to two different Databases as exposed by [EURAC Research](www.eurac.edu) and the [OpenDData Portal South Tytol](http://daten.buergernetz.bz.it/).
+We implemented the access to two different Databases as exposed by [EURAC Research](www.eurac.edu) and the [OpenData Portal South Tytol](http://daten.buergernetz.bz.it/).
 Both Databases offer rich environamental and meteorological Databases across the province of South Tyrol.

 #### MONALISA